 Looking for the best meat purveyors in Florida?
 Hands down, The Wagyu Bar.
 Located east of Coral Gables, The Wagyu Bar is no ordinary steakhouse.
 It is a sanctuary of all things meat, where the knowledgeable servers will not only recommend you the best cuts of cow you can find but give you an engaging meat lesson while they’re at it.
 After one visit to The Wagyu Bar, you might just become a pro in all things steak and barbecue.
 Perfect opportunity to show off at the next family cook-out, if you ask us.

 All the meat here comes from Meat’N’Bone, one of the country’s best and most educated butchers.
 Customers’ favorites include the olive wagyu a5 carpaccio, miyazaki gyu a-5 burger, or katsu sando, and of course, a hefty selection of steaks cooked to your liking.
 All in all, a great casual spot to impress your date, boss, even your in-laws, with heavenly meat and none of that usual steakhouse fluff.
-P.S.
-Come on a Tuesday for a whopping 30 percent off select delicacies.

 The Wagyu Bar is located at 2257 Coral Way, Miami, FL 33145.
 For more information, visit their official website.